 ADHD Beyond Gifted

-I don’t usually put such long items by others on this blog (my own are often long enough!) but this one by Thom Hartmann, that I read a long time ago, I just came across again in doing some research for a event tomorow How Giftedness Can Cause Learning Challenges with Drs.
+I don’t usually put such long items by others on this blog (my own are often long enough!) but this one by Thom Hartmann, that I read a long time ago, I just came across again in doing some research for an event tomorrow How Giftedness Can Cause Learning Challenges with Drs.
 Brock and Fernette Eide

 that I’ll be a panel on.
 Thom’s latest book is Screwed: The Undeclared War On the Middle Class and What We Can Do About It.

-Thom has written several books on ADD and other topics, and is a former psychotherapist and founder of a school for children with ADD, has his own national radio show, and has done a wide variety of other things.
+Thom has written several books on ADD and other topics, and is a former psychotherapist and founder of a school for children with ADD, and has done a wide variety of other things.

 “Ah, we know this type well,” one of the men said, the other three nodding in agreement.